U.S. Treasury yields were flat on Friday after a hotter-than-expected inflation data following big gains this week.

-The yield on the 10-year Treasury note jumped 12 basis points to about 2.05%, the first time that the benchmark rate reached 2% since August 2019.
+The yield on the benchmark 10-year Treasury note was little-changed at 1.485% at around 4:00 p.m.
+ET.
+The yield on the 30-year Treasury bond rose 1 basis point to 1.877%.
 Yields move inversely to prices and 1 basis point is equal to 0.01%.

-— CNBC's Patti Domm and Jeff Cox contributed reporting.
+— CNBC's Jeff Cox contributed to this market report.